wwcs2021/https-github.com-wwcs2021-wwcs2021.github.io/index.md

 title: Winter Workshop on Complex Systems 2021
 ---

-**The physical event is canceled due to the restrictions on international travel and risks associated with COVID-19.**
+**The event is canceled due to the restrictions on international travel and risks associated with COVID-19.**

 The Winter Workshop on Complex Systems is a one-week workshop where young researchers from all over the world gather together for discussing about complex systems.